 What it would do: AB 221 would prohibit districts from placing teachers in low-income schools hired through third-party contractors unless the contract commits teachers to teaching at least five years.
 The original bill explicitly targeted the nonprofit Teach for America, which recruits recent college grads who commit to teaching only for two years in high-poverty schools, although many TFA teachers serve longer.
 The bill has been expanded to include other contractors.

 Why it is important: Bill proponents say low-income students need experienced teachers, not novices earning their teaching credential while in the classroom full time.
-Teach for America has supplied thousands of teachers in California over the past two decades, including a high proportion of some charter school organizations’ teachers.Bill status: Author held and agreed to bring this back next year
+Teach for America has supplied thousands of teachers in California over the past two decades, including a high proportion of some charter school organizations’ teachers.Bill status: The author pulled the bill and is expected to bring it back next year.

 Teacher credentialing: reading instruction (SB614)

 What would it do: Eliminate the Reading Instruction Competence Assessment required for all elementary and special education teachers and replace it with a basic writing skills test on an exam these teachers are already required to pass – the California Subject Examinations for Teachers: Multiple Subjects Test.